satishppawar/01_dev_Basic_Java/02-Complete-Java-Certification-Course/01-Test-Env/demo/java/basic/arrays/Array.md

 	anArray = new int[10];
 ```

-- If this statement is missing, then the compiler prints an error like the following, and compilation fails: `ArrayDemo.java:4: Variable anArray may not have been initialized.`
+>>> If above statement is missing, then the compiler prints an error like the following, and compilation fails: `ArrayDemo.java:4: Variable anArray may not have been initialized.`

-- The next few lines <b>assign</b> values to each element of the array:
+* The next few lines **assign values** to each element of the array:

 ```
 	anArray[0] = 100; // initialize first element